fxfan/scala-with-cats-ja/src/pages/monads/id.md

 by the context in which they are used.

-The only restriction we've seen to this is that Scala cannot unify types and type constructors when searching for implicits.
+The only restriction we've seen to this is that Scala cannot unify types and type constructors when searching for given instances.
 Hence our need to re-type `Int` as `Id[Int]` in the call to `sumSquare` at the opening of this section: